|Outline of how to enable access to Paribus 365 (Cloud Service instance) to a customer instance of Dynamics 365 (Azure Active Directory)

 Finally, select your Business unit and click Create

-(Please ignore the Security role for now, as this will be added later in the process)
+(Please ignore the Security role for now, as this will be added later in the process or on the day of your Paribus assisted installation)

 Application Users are subject to the following: